Skip to content

 Lung cancer is the leading cause of cancer deaths worldwide, in part because it is often diagnosed once it has reached an advanced stage.

-But Borst was lucky to be diagnosed early.
+But Borst was diagnosed at an early stage.
 And six months after her diagnosis, she was cancer-free.

 Patients like Borst are an example of what Johnson & Johnson is striving toward: improving outcomes for people living with lung cancer.
 To do that, the company is innovating to revolutionize how lung cancer is diagnosed with technology that can help physicians catch the disease earlier, as well as solutions that could treat it with precision.

-For National Cancer Survivors Day, Borst shares her story.
+For Healthy Lung Month, Borst shares her story.

 Deborah Borst, a lung cancer patient, lying on a hospital bed